 - Automatic calculation and reductions in carbon and other greenhouse gas emissions to support corporate sustainability reporting

-Moving Towards a Sustainable Future
+Moving Toward a Sustainable Future

 The biggest challenge facing the sector is integrating disparate systems.
 Getting an array of devices, often sourced from different vendors and functioning across different platforms, to communicate using a standard protocol is yet to be fully resolved.
 Providing interoperability and handling the huge amounts of data received from a slew of devices is preventing IoT from reaching its true potential for the enterprise market.
 But there is no turning back from the advent of smart buildings; that is the only measure that can help future-proof our buildings by making them energy efficient.